 \subsubsection{Optical signatures of Floquet replicas}

-Figure \ref{absmult} show that the laser-dressing leads to the emergence of below band gap absorption features, and characteristic peaks that are replicated at integer multiples of the drive photon energy (see green arrows in Fig. \ref{absmult}(e)).
-These replicated absorption features had been predicted in finite nanostructure \cite{Gu2018}.
+Figure \ref{absmult} show that the laser-dressing leads to the emergence of below band-gap absorption features, and characteristic peaks that are replicated at integer multiples of the drive photon energy [see green arrows in Fig. \ref{absmult}(e)].
+These replicated absorption sidebands had been predicted in finite nanostructure \cite{Gu2018}.
 Strikingly, similar features are clearly visible here for the laser-dressed solid even in the presence of spectral congestion of the pristine absorption spectrum.